• Skip to primary navigation

 Step-By-Step Instructions

+Step 1: Prep produce.
 Wash and dry your fresh ingredients.
 Dice the tomato and roughly chop the onion, jalapeño, and garlic.
 Remember, most of the jalapeño’s spice is in the membrane and seeds.
 So, to tone down the heat, make sure you remove them.

+Step 2: Add salsa ingredients to the blender.
 Add the chopped onion, jalapeño, and garlic to your blender, followed by the diced tomatoes.
 Toss in a heap of cilantro (no need to chop!).
 Squeeze fresh lime juice over the top and season with a big pinch of salt.

+Step 3: Blend to desired consistency.
 Power on your equipment and blend for 60 seconds, give or take 15 seconds, depending on how thick you like your salsa.
 Season with more salt to taste, and enjoy!

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-tortilla chip dipped in salsa.
+A tortilla chip dipped in salsa.

 Expert Tips